mafunk92/mafunk92.github.io/blog/_posts/2015-06-10-blackhawk-down.md

 Now that everything is set up I will begin my journey onto the MEAN stack.
 My goal is to develop a couple of CRUD applications while trying to learn how to use Jasmine for unit tests, Grunt/Gulp for a task runner, and Bower for package manager.

+For some reason I'm having trouble getting my custom domain working.
+It's pointing at an old github page that doesn't even have a repo anymore.
+I'll continue working on it because seeing mafunk92.guthub.io is getting tiring.

 At the same time I am applying towards accounting positions in my area.
 I enjoy learning new things especially in the development area.
 Eventually I may develop an accounting tutor like website to merge my two areas of my degree together.

 -Funk